singapaul/wordsy/README.md

 To do:

-3. Pull Request this branch into main!
-4. Make shuffle work
-5. Clean up READMe file and add picture for profile
+1. Clean up READMe file and add picture for profile

 Nice to haves